Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Problem formulation and signal model

 Therefore, the received signal at the CU can be expressed as $\boldsymbol{y}^{(r)}= f^{r}\left(\boldsymbol{y}^{(0)}\right)+\boldsymbol{w}^{(r)}$, where all the unknown parameters are interwoven with each other.
 As a result, we cannot apply the same estimator proposed in the linear regime (\eqref{A_hat} and \eqref{ML estimator}).
-Alternatively, we can employ a NLS framework.
+Alternatively, we can employ an NLS framework.

-With PAs operating in the non-linear regime, a NLS framework may not serve as an optimal estimator as the noise distribution is transformed from a Gaussian distribution into another probability distribution.
-However, the output of a NLS framework will not deviate significantly from the optimum.
+With PAs operating in the non-linear regime, an NLS framework may not serve as an optimal estimator as the noise distribution is transformed from a Gaussian distribution into another probability distribution.
+However, the output of an NLS framework will not deviate significantly from the optimum.
 Following the NLS framework, the objective function w.r.t. the unknown parameter $A,r,$ and $\tau$ is given by

 where a three-dimensional grid search is needed to obtain the estimates.
 To solve this problem, we employ a particle swarm optimization (PSO) algorithm described in Algorithm~\ref{algo:PSO}, to reduce the complexity compared to a three-dimensional grid search.